robotsorcerer/ComplexBRAT/README.md

 ### Further Examples

+Note that these do not have anything to do with murmuratuions or emergent collective behavior.

 + [Basic Double Integrator](Examples/dint_basic.py): Time to reach the origin for the double integrator with switching curve dynamics.
 + [Robustly Controlled Backward Reachable Tube -- Two Dubins Vehicles in Relative Coordinates](Examples/dubins_rel.py): Evaluate the backward reachable tube for two Dubins vehicles in relative coordinates.
 The pursuer is at the origin.